dixuejing66/vGroupMining/README.md

 # vGroupMining
-This is Di's paper's sourc of Mining Homogenous Groups from Geo-tagged Videos
+This is Di's paper's source code of Mining Homogenous Groups from Geo-tagged Videos